Free service - Available Monday to Friday from 9am until 7pm

 What’s the average price per kWh for business electricity?

-It really depends on the size of your business.
+Business electricity prices really depends on the size of your business.
 Bigger businesses tend to get better rates than SMBs because they are seen as more lucrative and desirable clients with greater needs and thus more profitable to energy companies.
 What’s more, they are less likely to go under than their smaller counterparts, representing less risk to suppliers.

 On average, businesses can expect to pay roughly: